 Commits pending changes to the database and logs the current user out of Oracle, but does not exit SQLPlus.
 In SQLPlus command line, use EXIT or QUIT to log out of Oracle and return control to your computer's operating system.
-In iSQLPlus, click the Logout button to log out of Oracle.

-username[/password] @connect_identifier
+username[/password]@connect_identifier